viperproject/gobra-book/src/01/quantifier.md

 <div class="warning">
 While we include triggers in the following examples as a best practice, readers may disregard them for now.
 Choosing the right trigger expressions may require careful consideration.
-This advanced topic will be addressed in the section on [triggers](./triggers.md).
+This advanced topic will be addressed in the section on <a href="/triggers.md">triggers</a>.
 </div>

 ## Existential quantifier `exists`